 3 Products That Are Way Cheaper If You Buy the Men’s Version

 Razors designed for women are among the worst offenders, sometimes costing up to twice as much as men's razors.
 And for what?
 Skip the pink-colored razor and opt for something else.
-Dollar Shave Club specifically states that its products are unisex, and reviews on its Executive blades are excellent.
-Schick's Hydro 5 razor, $12.30, is among the best-reviewed razors on Amazon.
+Dollar Shave Club states explicitly that its products are unisex, and reviews on its executive blades are excellent.
+Schick's Hydro 5 razor ($11, Amazon) is among the best-reviewed razors on the site.

-Women's shampoo and conditioner cost almost 50 percent more than men's.
-There are certainly good shampoos and bad shampoos, but little about that difference has to do with which gender it's marketed to.
-Kiehl's Amino Acid Shampoo, $20, comes with fantastic reviews and isn't aimed specifically at women—or men.
-For conditioner, go to the old standard: Dove, which sells a wide variety of well-reviewed conditioners, including Dove Advanced Hair Series Conditioner, Quench Absolute Ultra Nourishing, $11.99.
+Women's shampoo and conditioner cost almost 50% more than men's.
+There are undoubtedly good shampoos and bad shampoos, but it's about the quality of the product, not about whether it's for men or women.
+Kiehl's Amino Acid Shampoo ($20, Kiehl's) comes with fantastic reviews and isn't explicitly aimed at women—or men.
+For conditioner, go to the old standard: Dove, which sells a wide variety of well-reviewed conditioners, including the Nutritive Solutions Daily Moisture Conditioner ($6, Target).

-Lotion comes with a whopping 11 percent increase on items marketed to women.
-For the most part, all quality lotions should have the same core ingredients, like shea butter and hyaluronic acid.
-Scent is the major difference between lotions marketed to men and lotions marketed to women.
+Lotions come with a whopping 11% increase in items marketed to women.
+For the most part, all quality lotions should have the same core ingredients, such as shea butter and hyaluronic acid.
+The scent is the major difference between lotions marketed to men and lotions marketed to women.
 Added fragrances are frequent skin irritants, note dermatologists, so an unscented, unisex formula may be a better choice for your skincare needs.
-Try a derm-approved drugstore product like Cerave's moisturizing cream, $14.32, which has hyaluronic acid, is fragrance-free, and unisex.
+Try a dermatologist-approved drugstore product like Cerave's moisturizing cream ($19, Ulta), which has hyaluronic acid and is fragrance-free.